sysprog21/rv32emu/docs/codegen.md

 register is tested directly.
 A passed check also proves the base aligned, so later accesses in the same block through the unmodified base register need no check; any write to that register discards the fact.
-Tier-2 emits the equivalent branch in LLVM IR. `tests/jit-misalign.S` covers the plain, compressed, and fused forms with and without a guest trap vector.
+Tier-2 emits the equivalent branch in LLVM IR, weighted as unlikely and followed by an `llvm.assume` of the alignment, which lets LLVM drop later checks it implies. `tests/jit-misalign.S` covers the plain, compressed, and fused forms with and without a guest trap vector.